 It’s the battle of the luxury automaker marketing campaigns.
 Lexus and Land Rover both broke big campaigns this week.
 If it were a cage match, who would be the winner?
 Read on.

 Lexus is launching what it is calling a “pivotal” campaign for its new 2018 Lexus LC 500.
-The model was originally a concept vehicle, which pushed the envelope since they rarely get built.
+The model was originally a concept vehicle, which push the envelope since they rarely get built.
 However, Lexus stunned even the most jaded among auto writers when the LC debuted in 2016 as a production model.
 Now, the LC 500 pushes the envelope even further in a totally badass way.

 The campaign continues the “Experience Amazing” theme and once again features the distinctive voiceover of Minnie Driver.
 Interestingly, the press release fails to mention Driver, which is weird since the automaker made a pretty big deal of it when they inked the deal with her for the Super Bowl spot, “Man and Machine.”